If the supreme disaster of our times is the closing down of the life systems of the earth,

 Sign up for Sustain Island Home

-The Episcopal Church’s new carbon tracker to help us make better choices around energy.
+The Episcopal Church’s carbon tracker helps us make better choices around energy.

-While everyone should feel free to explore the site, Sustain Island Home is intended to be used by congregations, not only by individuals.
-Our diocesan team would be glad to help introduce the carbon tracker to your congregation (perhaps at a coffee hour, Forum, or special event), and to diocesan groups.
-To bring a member of our team to your congregation for a demonstration of the carbon tracker, please contact our Team Convener, the Rev. Eric Elley (phone: 860/394-8728; email: firstname.lastname@example.org).
+While everyone should feel free to explore the site, Sustain Island Home is intended primarily for congregations.
+Our diocesan team would be glad to help introduce the carbon tracker to your congregation (perhaps via Zoom at a coffee hour, Forum, or special event), and to diocesan groups.
+For information about the carbon tracker, please contact our Team Convener, the Rev. Eric Elley (phone: 860/394-8728; email: firstname.lastname@example.org).

 At its 2019 diocesan convention, the Diocese of Western Mass passed a resolution, Good News For All Creation, which encouraged use of Sustain Island Home.
 In this resolution, the diocese called on its members to support “efforts to live more simply, humbly and gently on the Earth and reduce our greenhouse gas emissions.”
 Using Sustain Island Home is also a terrific way to implement a resolution that our diocese passed at its 2017 diocesan convention: We Are Still In: A Resolution to Fight Climate Change.
 That resolution pledged support of the goals of the Paris Climate Accord and “[called] on our congregations and every person of faith to set a moral example by making decisions of integrity in our energy choices.”

 Moving Forward – A Guide to Climate Action for your Congregation and Community